Chandrayaan-2: New date for launch only after probe by experts

 The technical snag was observed in the launch vehicle system an hour before the launch.

-As a measure of abundant precaution, #Chandrayaan2 launch has been called off for today.
+As a measure of abundant precaution, #Chandrayaan2 launch has been called off for the day.
 Revised launch date will be announced later," ISRO tweeted.

 Chandrayaan-1 too faced glitch before launch: former ISRO chief